-Caroline Wright, the author of this children’s book and a mother of two little boys, was diagnosed with the most aggressive brain cancer, a glioblastoma, and given a year to live.
+Caroline Wright, children’s book author and mother of two little boys, was diagnosed with the most aggressive brain cancer, a glioblastoma, and given a year to live.
 During that year, Caroline spent all her time working on her legacy, focusing on writing stories to leave for her two boys.
-Everlasting Creature is one of these books.
+Everlasting Creature, a book for children about the journey of illness and loss, is one of these books.

 “I wrote a children’s book about a parent with terminal illness, as I am a parent who was diagnosed with a terminal illness.
 I am not religious and the kinds of comforting language that is often offered to children felt dishonest to me with my own in discussing the possibility of my leaving them.”

 “This book isn’t about death, or the end at all.
 It’s about love, the kind I have for my kids and that I share with so many other parents: the everlasting kind.
 I realized that if I died, my love wouldn’t go away.
 It would ebb and flow, show up unannounced in little memories, live in our home like I had—almost like a being in itself.
 And so, the Everlasting Creature was born.”